 What counts as antisemitism?
-Biden nominee Deborah Lipstadt receives confirmation hearing.
+Biden nominee Deborah Lipstadt receives hearing on the topic.

 Her criticism has not been limited to conservative politicians, however.
 She has also criticized Rep. Ilhan Omar (D-Minn.) for characterizing pro-Israel Americans as making it “okay for people to push for allegiance to a foreign country.”
 Allegations of dual loyalties are “part of the textbook accusations against Jews,” Lipstadt told Jewish Insider.

 President Biden nominated Lipstadt, a professor of modern Jewish history and Holocaust studies at Emory University, last July.
 If approved by the Senate, Lipstadt will have the rank of ambassador, unlike her predecessors.
-She would oversee the State Department’s Office to Monitor and Combat Anti-Semitism, which was created by the Global Anti-Semitism Review Act of 2004 under President George W. Bush.
+She would oversee the State Department’s Office to Monitor and Combat Antisemitism, which was created by the Global Anti-Semitism Review Act of 2004 under President George W. Bush.
 The position of envoy was mostly vacant during President Donald Trump’s term.

 Lipstadt’s role would focus on reporting on antisemitism globally and pressing governments to adopt measures to mitigate antisemitism, but she will be seen as the administration’s voice on the issue domestically as well.